-Lack of progress occurs if there is no progress in the game play for a reasonable period of time and the situation is not likely to change.
+Lack of progress occurs if there is no progress in the gameplay for a reasonable period of time and the situation is not likely to change.
 Typical lack of progress situations are when the ball is stuck between robots, when there is no change in ball and robot's positions, or when the ball is beyond detection or reach capability of all robots on the field.

-After a visible and loud count, (usually a count of five, the length of the count could be decided by the OC before a competition as long as it's the same length within a sub-league) a referee will call "lack of progress" and will move the ball to the nearest unoccupied neutral spot.
-If this does not solve the lack of progress, the referee can move the ball to different neutral spots.
+After a visible and loud count1, a referee will call "lack of progress" and will move the ball to the nearest unoccupied neutral spot.
+If this does not solve the lack of progress, the referee can move the ball to a different neutral spot.